geerlingguy/drupal-pi/README.md

   - Running `raspi-config`
   - Starting from step 7 in the "Set up the Raspberry Pi" section above.

 *† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
-I recommend instead using the latest version of the [Diet Raspbian](http://files.midwesternmac.com/#raspberry-pi-images) image, which is less than half the size of Raspbian.*
+I recommend you use the official 'Raspbian Lite' image instead.*

 ## Resetting the Drupal Install